 Residents may dispose of small appliances, toys, bric-a-brac, portable furniture and re-construction material at the compactor each Saturday from 8:00 - 12:00 year round, weather permitting.
 Any commerical vehicles that wish to dispose items at the compactor are required to obtain a permit from the Department of Public Works.
 Permits will be reviewed and issued by the Director of Public Works.
 Please note that trailers will not be allowed to drop refuse off at the Center.

 It is very tempting to feed feral cats because they are so cute and look just like domestic cats.
 These animals are NOT domesticated.
 They have been born in the wild and may carry diseases and in some cases, rabies.
 The feeding of feral cats and other types of wildlife also disrupts their natural feeding habits and can result in wildlife being concentrated at artificial feeding areas like your yard.
 It is against the law in Florham Park to feed feral cats and other wildlife.
 Violators are subject to prosecution and fines.
-Report feral cats to the animal control officer at St. Hubert's Giralda or to the Health Department.
+Report feral cats to the Health Department.

 The hunting of game and the discharging of firearms within the Borough limits are prohibited.
 State Law requires the registration of firearms of any type.
 Applications are handled by the Police Department.